ys112/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index of the person is invalid.
+The given index of the applicant is invalid.

     * 3a1.
 HRConnect shows an error message.